Eric Jay Dolin: Awards

+A Furious Sky: The Five-Hundred-Year History of America's Hurricaneswas a finalist for the Kirkus Prize, and was chosen as one of the 50 Works of Notable Non-Fiction of the year by The Washington Post, and as one of the Best Books of the Year by the Library Journal.
+It was also selected as a "Must-Read" book by the Massachusetts Center for the Book for 2020, as an “Editor’s Choice” selection by the New York Times Book Review, and was the winner of Atmospheric Science Librarians International Choice Award for History.

 Black Flags, Blue Waters: The Epic History of America's Most Notorious Pirates was chosen as a "Must-Read" book for 2019 by the Massachusetts Center for the Book; as a finalist for the 2019 Julia Ward Howe Award given by the Boston Author's Club; and it was selected by Goodreads as one of September's top five History/Biography titles recommended in their monthly New Releases e-mail.

 Brilliant Beacons: A History of the American Lighthouse was chosen by Captain and Classic Boat Best Nautical Book of 2016.

 When America First Met China: An Exotic History of Tea, Drugs, and Money in the Age of Sail was chosen by Kirkus Reviews as one of the top 100 nonfiction books for 2012; won a gold medal for history in the 2013 Independent Publisher Book Awards; and was chosen by the Boston Author's Club as a "Highly Recommended Book."